cschweig2/ParkFinder.Solution/README.md

     <td>string</td>
     <td>none</td>
     <td>false</td>
     <td>Returns park by the state it is primarily located in.
-States are in 2-letter format (OR, NJ, PA, etc.)</td>
+States are in 2-letter format (OR, NJ, AK, etc.)</td>
   </tr>
   <tr>
     <td>status</td>
     <td>string</td>
     <td>none</td>
     <td>false</td>
     <td>Returns parks whose status are set to "Open" or "Close".
-Please see the website listed for the park to see further details.</td>
+Please see the website listed under the park to see further details on additional park regulations.</td>
   </tr>
 </table>